Table of Contents

 The Wonderful World of Frankincense

-Frankincense is called “king of the oils” for a reason.
+Frankincense is called the “king of the oils” for a reason.
 Outside of myrrh, it is one of the oldest essential oils that has been traded, used, and sought after.
-It holds a fascinating history of being grown in some of the toughest terrains that require people to risk their lives to tap the trees.

 We hope this article has brought a little history, a few new facts, and maybe even a little relief into whatever may be ailing you today.